 As you can see, Hven has a lot to offer if you’re looking to spend a relaxed day in the countryside, away from the hustle and bustle of Copenhagen.

-Located on the southern coast of the island of Amager, Dragør is a sleepy fishing village 12 kilometers from Copenhagen.
+Located on the southern coast of the island of Amager, Dragør is a sleepy fishing village just 12km (7.5 miles) from Copenhagen.

 Dragør is a great place to escape the bustling city and spend a couple of hours simply walking around its pretty streets and enjoying the unique atmosphere.
 The narrow cobblestone alleys, tiny yellow cottages and their quaint gardens offer lots of cool photo spots and make you feel like you’ve stepped back in time.
 You’ll also find a lovely marina, little boutiques, bakeries, and a handful of waterfront restaurants.